lsegal/yard/docs/Templates.md

         |   |   |-- js
         |   |   |   |-- custom.js

-  2. Generate the asset to in the output by adding an asset line to your `fulldoc` `setup.rb`

-        def init
-          super
-          # ... other template actions ...
-          asset('css/custom.css',file('css/custom.css',true))
-          asset('js/custom.js',file('js/custom.js',true))
-        end

-  3. Create a `setup.rb` in the `layout` template directory and override the methods `stylesheets` and `javascripts`.
+  2. Create a `setup.rb` in the `layout` template directory and override the methods `stylesheets` and `javascripts`.
+The path to the template would be:

-        /path/to/mytemplates/:
+        /template/default/:
         |-- layout
         |   |-- html
         |   |   |-- setup.rb

+      And the code would look like:

         def stylesheets
           # Load the existing stylesheets while appending the custom one